 We love being your destination for exploring the behavior of the birds we keep in cages for decades.

 Their new site is visually stunning and the information offered within is second to none when it comes to caged bird keeping.

-This is a facility that partners with veterinarians at the Ontario Veterinary College (OVC) as well is other institutions of higher learning in Canada.
+This is a facility that partners with veterinarians at the Ontario Veterinary College (OVC) as well as other institutions of higher learning in Canada.

-A recent donation from Mark Hagen, on behalf of the Hagen Avicultural Research Institute (HARI) and Rolf C. Hagen Inc., has equipped the Ontario Veterinary College’s (OVC) Avian and Exotic Service with minimally invasive equipment to perform endosurgical procedures on parrots.
+A recent donation from Mark Hagen, on behalf of the Hagen Avicultural Research Institute (HARI) and Rolf C. Hagen Inc., has equipped the Ontario Veterinary College’s (OVC) Avian and Exotic Service with minimally invasive equipment to perform endo-surgical procedures on parrots.

 The instruments are tiny – 2 mm forceps – and are essentially the same instruments used for neonatal surgery in human medicine.

-At the end of the day I do ask them to come up with some sort of consensus and then be quiet so I can enjoy a sip of Jameson’s and some silence for a few minutes.
+At the end of the day, I do ask them to come up with some sort of consensus and then be quiet so I can enjoy a sip of Jameson’s and some silence for a few minutes.

 The building of our blog posts is not a structured activity.
-Some fact checking here, research information there – I start laying it out and wire framing it on Monday night then work on it every day till as late as midnight Friday.
+Some fact-checking here, research information there – I start laying it out and wireframing it on Monday night then work on it every day till as late as midnight Friday.
 What you get is what I’ve coined reduction content leading to create what we feel are the best practices for caged bird keeping in the 21st century.

 I use the term “reduction content” as an analogy to reduction cooking.
-From Wikipedia – In cooking, reduction is the process of thickening and intensifying the flavor of a liquid mixture such as a soup, sauce, wine, or juice by simmering or boiling.
+From Wikipedia – In cooking, a reduction is the process of thickening and intensifying the flavor of a liquid mixture such as a soup, sauce, wine, or juice by simmering or boiling.

-drifting>>>> growing up in the Jewish neighborhood of West Rogers Park in the 50s and 60s.
+Drifting>>>> growing up in the Jewish neighborhood of West Rogers Park in the 50s and 60s.
 Although living in a reformed household I couldn’t avoid eating Cholent which is a traditional Jewish stew.
 It is usually simmered overnight, for 12 hours or more, and eaten for lunch on Shabbat.
 Really good stuff!

 <<<<moving off the highway rumble strips